How we measure our impact

 The additional economic impact of London & Partners is defined as the extra benefits generated as a direct result of our intervention, compared to what would have happened without us.
 We measure our 'additional gross value added' (GVA) mainly by surveying a representative sample of our audiences.

-- Our key performance indicators for measuring economic benefit to the city are gross value added (GVA) and jobs created or supported.
+- Our key performance indicators for measuring economic benefit to the city are gross value added (GVA) and jobs retained.

 - Our economic impact figures are expressed in terms of GVA (economic wealth) unless otherwise stated.